Current Credit Card Transfer Bonuses: Turn Your Points Into More Flights and Hotel Stays

 Can you reverse a transfer if you change your mind?

 No. Once points are transferred to a partner program, the transfer is usually permanent.
+This is why it’s important to confirm availability before transferring.

 Do transfer bonuses apply automatically?